dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

     > [!IMPORTANT]
     > Libraries don't need to define an `<OutputType>` setting.
 Remove that entry if you're upgrading a library project.

-This gives you the basic structure of the project, but it doesn't contain any of the settings from the old project file such as NuGet package references or project references.
-Using the old project information you copied to a text editor, copy the following:
+This XML gives you the basic structure of the project.
+However, it doesn't contain any of the settings from the old project file.
+Using the old project information you previously copied to a text editor, copy the following settings.

 01. With the `<PropertyGroup>` element in the new project, copy the following from the old project: